 ACLEI encourages suitably qualified candidates with diverse backgrounds, experiences and perspectives to apply for advertised positions or to join our temporary employment register.

 Learn more about working with us:

-We offer attractive rewards and benefits to eligible employees, including:
+We offer attractive rewards and benefits to employees, including:

 - competitive rates of pay and 15.4% superannuation

-- flexible working arrangements such as part-time work, flexible hours of work and technology to support flexible working arrangements
+- flexible working arrangements such as part-time work, flexible hours of work, and technology that supports working from home and similar arrangements

-- an option to purchase up to an additional 4 weeks’ leave
+- an option to purchase additional leave, up to 4 weeks per year

 - access to salary sacrificing

 ACLEI provides a service allowance of $1,774 per annum to non-SES employees which acknowledges the special requirements of working in ACLEI.
 This includes the need for high-level personal security assessments, the intrusion associated with notifying private financial and social interests and the necessity to engage in practices to prevent targeting by unlawful elements.

 We provide a range of activities and initiatives to support and encourage a safe and healthy workplace.
 Employees share an obligation to help create and maintain our positive, respectful workplace.